mini-eggs/Flippour/README.md

 Flippour starts with ten seconds to complete each level.
 Each ten levels the timer goes down by one second.
 Tap the correct colored square for +1.
 Tap incorrectly and get -10!

+#### Current feature set

+1. Themes
+2. Usernames
+3. Highscores/Leaderboards
+4. Sounds
+5. Settings (sounds, username, themes)
+6. iOS in-app purchases and Android billing
+7. + more I cannot recall at the moment

 #### Roadmap, next app store release details and additions

-1. Settings scene
+1. Leveling
-      * Enable/disable sounds
-      * Consider restyling
-2. Game over scene
-      * Consider restyling
-3. Sounds
-      * Square click correct/incorrect
-      * Level complete/game over
-4. Incremental difficulty
-      * Bonus levels
+      * Toy with bonus levels
-      * level progression will change
+      * different level progression difficulty
+2. Store
+      * more items!

 #### iOS Screenshots